reed9999/build-various-things/README.md

 5. Perf test any of the above, esp. larger instance types.
 6. Muck about in source code.
 Break things.
 Put in my own strings, my own easter eggs.

+### Status

+- CPython -- Each works, separate scripts.
+Pass with warnings for each.
+- pytest -- unified
+- Django -- unified
+- Bazel -- unified I think; built on Ubuntu with some test failures
+- Dagster -- unified; 3 test failures on each
+- Ruby -- unified; test failures on each
+- Rust -- Ubuntu only
+- Go language -- Amazon only
+- Haskell
+- Vim -- Ubuntu (and WSL Ubuntu) only; some post-build steps maybe needed.
+- Airflow
+- \[Pytorch - on hold]

+Furthermore on Red Hat: CPython (Amazon Linux script); pytest in progress (unified)

 # Q3 2023 (phase 2)